-Once children reach year 5 and 6, they have the opportunity to become a Sports Leader.
-A role which brings great responsibility and enjoyment.
-It a a role that has developed over the last two years into one which allows children to become role models within the school as well as developing their basic coaching skills in a range of sports.
+Once children reach year 5 and 6, they have the opportunity to become a Sports Leader, which brings great responsibility and enjoyment.
+The position has been developed over the last four years into one which allows children to become role models within the school as well as developing their basic coaching skills in a range of sports.

-This year, we have had a fantastic number of children wanting to train to become a Sports Leader.
-A role that gives them the opportunity to work alongside our lunchtime support staff to deliver sports activity sessions at dinner time.
-Their role is to initiate games with children at St John's.
-They help set up the right equipment for each game, keep track of scores, help referee, help to sort out the teams and tidy away when the bell goes for end of lunch.
+The role of a Sports Leader gives them the opportunity to work alongside our lunchtime support staff to deliver sports activity sessions at dinner time.
+Their job is to initiate games with children at St John's.
+They help set up the right equipment for each game, keep track of scores, help referee, sort out the teams and tidy away when the bell goes for end of lunch.

-Sports Leader all receive training delivered by Mr Priest, to develop their confidence and subject knowledge.
+Sports Leader all receive training to develop their confidence and subject knowledge.
 The aim is to provide all children at St John's with more opportunities to take part in physical activity and to develop fundamental skills that will help them in P.E and sport.